Flops and spherical functors: Introduction

-is isomorphic to the \emph{contraction algebra}, which is defined as the quotient of $\Hom_X(\bigoplus_{i=0}^n \mM_i, \bigoplus_{i=0}^n \mM_i)$ by the subspace of morphisms that factor via direct sums of copies of $\oO_X$, see Theorem \ref{thm_A_P_deform_alge}.
-This theorem relates our work to the results of W. Donovan and M. Wemyss \cite{DonWem}, where contraction algebras were considered for a flopping contraction of threefolds with an irreducible fiber over the unique closed point of $Y$.
+of the corresponding projective generator for $\mathscr{A}_f$, $\pP= \ker(f^*f_* \mM \to \mM)$, is isomorphic to the \emph{contraction algebra} introduced in \cite{IyaWem2}, which is defined as the quotient of $\Hom_X( \mM, \mM)$ by the ideal of morphisms that factor via direct sums of copies of $\oO_X$ (Theorem \ref{thm_A_P_deform_alge}).
+This theorem relates our work to the results of W. Donovan and M. Wemyss \cite{DonWem}, where contraction algebras appear in the context of non-commutative deformations for the case of a flopping contraction of threefolds with an irreducible fiber over the unique closed point of $Y$.

-{\bf Categorification of non-commutative deformation.} In the last section we describe a categorical point of view on non-commutative deformation theory, which we hope is of independent interest.
-Infinitesimal deformation theory of objects of various nature is governed by the so-called {\em deformation functor} on the category of commutative local Artinian algebras with values in the category of sets \cite{Schle}.
-The theory of non-commutative infinitesimal deformations is based on the idea of replacing Artinian algebras by the category of non-commutative Artinian algebras \cite{Lau}.
-The version of the theory that covers non-commutative deformations of $n$ objects was also developed \cite{Lau}, \cite{Eri}, where Artinian algebras are replaced by $n$-pointed algebras.

-Our proposal is to replace the category of $n$-pointed algebras by the category ${\rm Fin}_n$ of finite length categories with $n$ simple objects and with suitable finiteness conditions on Hom and Ext groups and possessing a projective generator.
-Morphism in this category are isomorphism classes of exact functors that take simple objects to simple.
-We also consider a bigger category $\wt{\textrm{Fin}}_n$, which plays the role of ind-representing objects for deformation functors.